Elias Conwell House

 Elias Conwell House is a historic home located at Napoleon, Ripley County, Indiana.
-It was built about 1822, and is a two-story, "L"-shaped, Federal style brick dwelling.
-The main block has a hipped roof and rear ell a gable roof.
+It was built about 1822, and is a two-story, L-shaped, Federal style brick dwelling.
+The main block has a hipped roof, and the rear ell has a gable roof.
 It sits on a full stone basement.
 The main entrance is flanked by sidelights and fluted pilasters and is topped by a fanlight.
 It was built for Elias Conwell, who operated a popular store at Napoleon.

 It was added to the National Register of Historic Places in 1979.